What is PDA (Pathological Demand Avoidance/Persistent Drive for Autonomy)?

 • Can be domineering and overbearing

-• Bossy and controlling
+• Can be bossy and controlling

 • Often more comfortable with adults than children